 What Motivates Them: Like Mediators, Advocates are motivated by their ideals and pursuit of perfection.
-When they don’t feel they’re working toward something they believe in, they get restless and easily frustrated.
+When they don’t feel they’re working toward something they believe in, these personality types get restless and easily frustrated.

 6. The Mediator (INFP)

-How to Spot Them: Mediators are highly imaginative, intuitive and idealistic, and they often gravitate toward careers that allow them to be creative.
-However, their combination of rich imagination and introverted tendencies means they can live inside their head too much, ignoring practical matters like deadlines or data.
+How to Spot Them: Mediators are highly imaginative, intuitive, and idealistic, and they often gravitate toward careers that allow them to be creative.
+However, the combination of their rich imagination and introverted tendencies means they can live inside their head too much, ignoring practical matters like deadlines or data.

 What Motivates Them: Mediators seek harmony and meaning in their work.
 They truly want to help people but because they can get easily overwhelmed, they tend to invest most of their energy into a few people or causes.

-How to Work With Them: Get them to believe in your mission and give them the quiet space they need to develop their creative ideas.
+How to Work With Them: Get them to believe in your mission and give these personality types the quiet space they need to develop their creative ideas.

 7. The Campaigner (ENFP)

 How to Spot Them: The campaigner loves people and can brighten anyone’s day.
-They can make friends with everyone, floating easily between social circles (and sometimes talking your ear off.)
-Curious, energetic and enthusiastic, they have great ideas and exceptional people skills, but they can fall short when it comes to following through.
+They can make friends with everyone, floating easily between social circles (and sometimes talking your ear off).
+Curious, energetic, and enthusiastic, they have great ideas and exceptional people skills — but these personality types can fall short when it comes to following through.
 They find it difficult to focus on practical, detail-oriented tasks.